JackBjerregaard/vim-practice-application/README.md

 2. **Run the Application**:
    - Navigate to the correct directory
-   - In the terminal run the pythone file:
+   - In the terminal run the python file:
      ```bash
      python3 vim_practice.py
      ```